jcmincke/jazzml/docs/guide.rst

-`field('x', Int)` looks for a field named `x`.
-If the field exists then it checks the type of its value.
-If the value is an `int`, it returns it.
+``field('x', Int)`` looks for a field named `x`.
+If the field exists, it checks the type of its value.
+If the value is an integer, it returns it.

-If the field does not exist or its value is not an int, the parser fails.
+If the field does not exist or its value is not an integer, the parsing fails.

 .. code:: python

   mapn(func, decoder_1, decoder_2, ..., decoder_n)

-The 'mapn()' function creates a new decoder which does 3 things:
+The ``mapn()`` function creates a new Decoder which does 3 things:

-- it sequentially applies decoders 1 to n and collects the value each decoder produces.
+- it sequentially applies Decoders 1 to n and collects the value each Decoder produces.
-- it then calls the function `func` with the decoder values as arguments.
+- it then calls the function ``func`` with the Decoder values as arguments.
-- it produces the value returned by the call to `func`.
+- it returns the value returned by the call to ``func``.

-So, the type of the value produced by the decoder created by `mapn(func, ...)` is the return type of `func`.
+So, the type of the value returned by the ``mapn(func, ...)`` Decoder is the return type of ``func``.

-If any given decoder fails, the decoder returned by `mapn()` fails as well.
+If any given Decoder fails, the the ``mapn(func, ...)`` Decoder fails as well.

-So looking again at our point decoder:
+So looking again at our `Point` Decoder:

 .. code:: python

   point_decoder = mapn(mkPoint, field('x', Int), field('y', Int))

 It looks into the yaml document for an integer field named `x`, then for an integer field named `y`.
-If these fields exist and contain integers, it calls the constructor `mkPoint`.
+If these fields exist and both contain integers, ``point_decoder`` calls the constructor ``mkPoint``.

-It is important to note that the function `func` given to  `mapn()` does not have to be a constructor.
-It can be any function which takes as many arguments as the number of given decoders.
+It is important to note that the function ``func`` passed given to ``mapn()`` does not have to be a constructor.
+It can be any function which takes as many arguments as the number of Decoders arguments.

-For instance, we could write a decoder that sums the fields `x` and `y`.
+For instance, we could write a Decoder that sums the fields `x` and `y`.

 .. code:: python